purew/rupert/README.md

 the build-steps as a regular user on the host-system.

-A group of developers working on a shared project might want to isolate the commands in the build-step, through a `chroot`, `docker`-container or other technology.
+A group of developers working on a shared project might want to isolate the commands in the build-step, through a `chroot`, `docker`-container or similar technology.

-It is up to the user of `rustic` to decide.
+It is up to the user of `rupert` to decide.

 # Config file

-`rustic`s entire configuration resides in `rustic-conf.toml`.
+`rupert`s entire configuration resides in `rupert-conf.toml`.